Fluidmesh Network

 Radiata is a developer of high-speed wireless networking products for the home, small office or home office, enterprise and public area environments.
 Radiata is a privately held company with corporate headquarters in San Jose, California.
 There are research and development facilities based in Sydney, Australia.
 Radiata, Inc. operates as a subsidiary of Cisco Systems, Inc.

-Luxxon Corporation specializes in adaptive rich media technology aimed at addressing the challenges associated with delivering high-quality media over wireless networks.
-The company provides infrastructure solutions tailored for wireless operators, as well as integrated circuit solutions designed for manufacturers of handsets and PDAs.
-Luxxon's offerings include transcoding gateways, multimedia servers, and processors that facilitate the streaming of various types of digital video and audio across a range of devices, including mobile phones, web appliances, and personal computers.
-Through its innovative technology, Luxxon enhances the user experience by ensuring seamless access to rich media content.
+Luxxon Corporation specializes in adaptive rich media technology aimed at addressing the challenges of delivering high-quality media over wireless networks.
+The company offers infrastructure solutions for wireless operators as well as integrated circuit solutions for manufacturers of handsets and PDAs.
+Luxxon's technology encompasses transcoding gateways, multimedia servers, and processors, which facilitate the streaming of various types of digital video and audio across a wide range of devices, including mobile phones, web appliances, and personal computers.
+Through its innovative solutions, Luxxon enhances the user experience by enabling seamless access to rich media content.

 Ensemble Communications